Government guidance for visits to care homes

 Visitors should be tested using rapid lateral flow tests before every care home visit, must wear the appropriate personal protective equipment (PPE) and follow all other infection control measures (which the care home will guide them on) during visits.

-Visitors and residents are advised to keep physical contact to a minimum.
 Visitors and residents may wish to hold hands, but should bear in mind that any physical contact increases the risk of transmission.
 For this reason, there should not be close physical contact such as hugging.

 Care home residents leaving the home for a low risk visit, such as a walk in the park, will no longer have to self-isolate for 14 days when they return.